dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 2.1.2 =
+= 2.1.3 =
-2.1.2 New: This update is essential if you use the new Sticky Sharebar Add-On.
+2.1.3 New: This update allows you to use Mashshare on categories and multiple blog pages